catppuccin/userstyles/docs/src/content/docs/contributing/index.md

 ### Versioning

 All userstyles are versioned in the UserCSS metadata section at the top of each userstyle, by a line in the format of `@version 2000.01.01`. **This line SHOULD NOT be edited by hand**.
-We use an automated versioning system that updates the version value (based on [Calendar Versioning](https://calver.org/)) when a change is made to a userstyle, after merging the pull request.
+After a pull request is merged, an automated updates the version value (based on [Calendar Versioning](https://calver.org/)).

 ### New userstyle considerations